jamesshao8/portapack-havoc-modified/README.md

 -------------------------------------------------------------------------------------------------------
 ### Difference between H3 and H2/H2+

-* Special Firmware supporting SSTV and NOAA receiving
+* Special Firmware supporting SSTV and NOAA receiving, GPS time sync
 * Built in microphone
 * Built in GPS receiver
 * Built in battery and level indicator